-There shall be a Personnel Department headed by a Personnel Director.
-The Personnel Director shall be experienced in personnel management and public administration and shall be in sympathy with merit principles.
+There shall be a Personnel Department headed by a Human Resources Director.
+The Human Resources Director shall be experienced in personnel management and public administration and shall be in sympathy with merit principles.
 The Director shall be appointed by the Town Manager to serve at the pleasure of the Manager in the same manner as other appointive department heads.

-The Personnel Director shall direct the administrative and technical activities of the Department and shall:
+The Human Resources Director shall direct the administrative and technical activities of the Department and shall:

 Encourage and exercise leadership in the development of effective personnel management within the several departments in Town government, and make the services and facilities of the Department available to all Town departments.

-Advise the Personnel Board and Town Manager in human resource planning and utilization.
+Advise the Town Manager in human resource planning and utilization.